rr1000/slate/source/index.md

 ## Workstation Use - 164.310(b)
 ```
 Catalyze, Inc. has policies in place that define the acceptable uses in place for workstations within the environment.
 These policies define the acceptable and unauthorized uses of personnel that provided workstations with access to systems potentially interacting with ePHI.
 These policies are enforced on all workstations.
+All internal email uses HIPAA-compliant vendors.
 ```

 Standard | Description